 Instructions

-- Place the peeled eggs in mason jars or tall cover-able container.
+- Place the peeled eggs in mason jars or a tall coverable container.

-- Add both vinegars, water, pickling spices, dill seed, salt, black peppercorns and onions in a sauce pan and bring to a low boil.
+- Add both kinds of vinegar, water, pickling spices, dill seed, salt, black peppercorns, and onions in a saucepan and bring to a low boil.
 Simmer for 5 minutes.
 Pour the hot liquid over the eggs.

 - Put the garlic and dill sprigs in the jar with the eggs.
-Close the jars, cool to room temperature, refrigerate for 3-4 days before enjoying!.
+Close the jars, cool to room temperature, and refrigerate for 3-4 days before enjoying!

 Notes